Overview¶

 Use cases¶

-Please note, however, that some of these were written for past versions of giotto-tda
+Please note, however, that some of these were written for past versions of giotto-tda.
+In some cases,

 only small modifications are needed to run them on recent versions, while in others it is best to install